Jordan Wadi Rum Camping Guide & Best Bedouin Camps On The Desert

 And, the dinner, you guys (!).
 The food was just delicious.

-The first night we were served a buffet style, traditionally cooked meat and vegetables, called Zarb.
-The dish was prepared in a special way – it was cooked underneath the sand for several hours.
-Thanks to that, the meat and vegetables got a special taste and became very tender.
 Zarb was then served with rice and multiple choices of sides, salads, and other smaller dishes including the vegetarian options.
 We ate so much that night and Nadjah was inviting us to have even more.
-The second night we had kofta meatballs and chicken with other types of condiments, vegetables, and rice.
+On the second night, we had kofta meatballs and chicken with other types of condiments, vegetables, and rice.

-I can definitely say, that food prepared in Wadi Rum was one of the best that I had during our whole stay in Jordan.
+I can definitely say, that the food prepared in Wadi Rum was one of the best that I had during our whole stay in Jordan.
 I would come back even just to eat a little bit more (frantically throwing the scale away).

 Bedouin tea on the Wadi Rum desert, Jordan